Rantanen, Makar lead Avalanche past Kings 3-2

 Despite falling behind early on Lemieux’s fourth goal 2:12 into the game, Colorado soon showed why it came in tied with Pittsburgh for the highest-scoring offense in hockey at 3.49 goals per game despite not having top center Nathan MacKinnon available because of a lower-body injury.

 Rantanen tied it at 1-all on the power play at 5:49.
 It was Rantanen’s 30th goal of the season in 48 games to become the third Avalanche player to score 30 goals in fewer than 50 games.
-Joe Sakic had 30 goals in 44 games in 1995-96 and Nathan MacKinnon reached the mark in 49 games in 2019-20.
+Joe Sakic had 30 goals in 44 games in 1995-96 and MacKinnon reached the mark in 49 games in 2019-20.

+“He’s an elite player and he’s had an elite season,” Bednar said.
+“Last season, we talked about it, he had some injuries and had to fight through some adversity.
+But this year he’s been healthy the whole time, he’s taken on a leadership role, and he’s going out every night to be a difference maker and that’s regardless of who he’s playing with or who’s in the lineup.”

 Colorado went up 2-1 on Jost’s goal 2:56 into the second, beating Petersen five-hole for his fifth goal.
+Jost centered the first line with Rantanen and Gabriel Landeskog with MacKinnon out.

+“He works so hard, you know,” Rantanen said of Jost.
+“That’s how he generates a lot from the forecheck, especially against these guys.
+How they play neutral zone, you have to dump a lot of pucks in and he’s really good at retrieving it so I think he showed it today and got a goal for it so credit to him.”

 Makar made it 3-1 at 10:02, showing off his skating before burying a wrist shot from the right circle.
 It was his 10th multipoint game after notching an assist on Rantanen’s ninth power-play goal.